tiwo/puzzler/README.txt

        python setup.py install

-   If the python executable isn't on your path, you'll have to specify the complete path, such as /usr/local/bin/python.
+   If the Python executable isn't on your ``PATH``, you'll have to specify the complete path, such as /usr/local/bin/python.
 You may need root permissions to complete this step.

    You can also just run install.py; it does the same thing.